K.S. Oliver is still standing.

 K.S.
-Oliver is a twenty-eight year old author, poet, public speaker, model and business owner who was born in New York and raised in Georgia.
+Oliver is a twenty-eight-year-old author, poet, public speaker, model and business owner who was born in New York and raised in Georgia.
 She is the oldest of eleven children, and the mother of two boys, William Sha’Kwan and Trystyn K’Shaun.

-She decided to take leap and let the world read her rhymes of reason after several people read her poetry and suggested that she share it.
+She decided to take a leap and let the world read her rhymes of reason after several people read her poetry and suggested that she share it.
 And she is glad that she did.
 In 2012, she won the Best Poets and Poems award for her poetry.

-Her psychiatrist suggested writing in a diary to get her feelings and thoughts out of her mind and down on paper, but Ms. Oliver quickly learned that poetry came a lot easier.
+Her psychiatrist suggested writing in a diary to get her feelings and thoughts out of her mind and down on paper, but Ms. Oliver quickly learned that poetry came to her a lot easier.
 With her everyday life consisting of so many challenges, she felt she needed an easier outlet to keep her standing strong.

 And stand strong she did.
 Ms. Oliver has been cut, poked, and jabbed more than a multitude of times.
-She has stayed in the hospital so much that she is on a first name basis with the emergency room staff.
-She has had more x-rays, CT scans, surgeries, and blood work performed than she can count, but she is still standing.
+She has stayed in the hospital so much that she is on a first-name basis with the emergency room staff.
+She has had more X-rays, CT scans, surgeries, and blood work performed than she can count, but she is still standing.

 The road has been a tumultuous one.
 Over the past three years, Ms. Oliver’s medical records have grown as thick as a how-to manual.
 She has stayed home in bed for weeks at a time in tears.
 She had a sore throat for over a year with no explanation.

 Ms. Oliver has a mission in life.
 And that mission is to raise awareness to this debilitating disease.
 She wants people to understand that it isn’t easy feeling like something controls your life more than you do.
 She hopes what she has been through will inspire others to walk in faith with no GPS.
 God always shines a light at the end of the tunnel.
 It is up to you to follow the path blindfolded.